Black History Month: How diverse are the books in your school library? - CBBC Newsround

 In fact, an animal was eight times more likely to be the lead character in a children's book than a character of colour.

+We want to know how diverse are the books in your school library - so take part in our vote and tell us what you think in the comments.

-One charity called Mandela8, named after former civil rights activist and South African leader Nelson Mandela, is hoping to change that.
+One charity called Mandela8, named after former civil rights activist and South African leader Nelson Mandela, is hoping to change this.

 They are giving out hundreds of books with diverse lead characters to help improve representation in school libraries in Liverpool.